 What Universities Offer an Accredited Master's Degree in Engineering?

 Accreditation assures students that they are receiving a quality education that will be recognized as such by potential employers.
 Read on to learn about a few universities that offer an ABET-accredited M.S. in Engineering.
-Schools offering Computer Engineering degrees can also be found in these popular choices.

 Overview of Accreditation of M.S. in Engineering Degree Programs